fossas/fossa-license-corrections/README.md

 ### How to use this script

 Provide the fetcher, package name, license grouping, list of licenses and your FOSSA API Key.
-The list of license ids are contained in the license-ids.csv provided.
-Do note the list of licenses change overtime, so the one listed here is not always accurate 😜.
+The list of license ids can be fetched from the FOSSA UI.
+Ask the FOSSA support team or your dedicated Customer Success team to give you the list of licenses.

 #### License grouping